cbartram/nanoleaf-layout/README.md

       y: -50,
       o: 180,
       color: '#ffd033',
+      strokeColor: '#B2EEF0'
     },
   ],
 };
 ```

 This allows one to explicitly set and update the color of each panel quickly and easily!

 Please see the next section titled Properties below for information about all the nanoleaf-layout properties, their default values, and their descriptions.